 Always check the shipping policies to Alaska on any website you use.
 Some will NOT ship to Alaska.
 Be wary of UPS shipping unless you are willing to spend a lot of money.
 UPS ground shipping is not always available in Alaska, and FedEx will hand off to the USPS so you will encounter delays.

 Again, Amazon Prime is another option many people use, though the two-day shipping found in the lower forty-eight will take about a week to reach Kotzebue.

+Child Care.
 Finding childcare in your new community for infants and/or toddlers may prove challenging.
 Most communities do not have pre-school or daycare facilities.
 If you have young children who will need childcare while you are at work, it may be wise to contact your Principal and/or fellow teachers who may be able to give you some leads before your arrival in the community.

+Cold Weather Gear.
 Be prepared for cold weather above the Arctic Circle.
 Sub-zero temperatures may occur anytime between October and April.
 Strong winds can make the wind chill extremely cold (wind chills of -50° to -100° may occur anytime during the winter).
 A variety of clothing may be helpful, from the light summer to very heavy winter clothes.
 Modern materials are designed for the cold, and nothing beats Thinsulate or Down for excellent cold weather protection.
 It is important to layer clothing to help wick away moisture.